Panasonic FZ330 vs Sony RX100 IV

 It is notable that the FZ330 has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX100 IV has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX100 IV has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the FZ330 and RX100 IV can be found, respectively, in the Panasonic FZ330 Manual (free pdf) or the online Sony RX100 IV Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic FZ330 and the Sony RX100 IV?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.